California Community Colleges Chancellor’s Office

 Chancellor Gonzales will be directly responsible for overseeing the divisions of Institutional Supports and Success; Internal Operations; Equitable Student Learning, Experience, and Impact Office; and Innovation, Data, Evidence, and Analytics Office.

 California Community Colleges Chancellor’s Office Divisions

-The California Community Colleges Chancellor’s Office includes nine separate divisions that is each led by a Vice-Chancellor and handles different functions and duties.
+The California Community Colleges Chancellor’s Office includes nine separate divisions that are each led by a Vice-Chancellor and handle different functions and duties.

 All of the Vice Chancellor contribute to the student success metrics of the California Community Colleges, but more specifically, they work in tandem with California Legislatures and officials.